MJoergen/x16-nexys4ddr/README.md

 # Try it out!
 Just go into the fpga directory and type "make fpga".

-## Runnning simulations
+## Running simulations
-To test the VERA in simulation, go into the fpga/vera directory and type "make".
+* To test the VERA in simulation, go into the fpga/vera directory and type "make".
-To test the CPU in simulation, go into the fpga/main directory and type "make".
+* To test the CPU in simulation, go into the fpga/main directory and type "make".

 # Implementation details